 Looking for an alternative gift for a foodie this Christmas?
 Why not treat them to a tour of Manchester’s culinary scene.
 Scranchester have teamed up with Creative Tourist to offer you a 10% discount.
 Simply enter the code CREATIVESCRAN at the checkout and you can book a tour there and then – or a gift voucher which can be redeemed for up to 2 years after purchase.

 Food doesn’t just happen.
 Where there is food you’ll find people, and where people eat there are always stories.
 Join Scranchester Tours for a feast of edible culture as you rediscover Manchester’s past and present through its food.
-As well as showing you great food from some of the city’s hidden gems, you will encounter some of the stranger sides of Manchester’s food culture.
+As well as showing you great dishes from some of the city’s hidden gems, you will encounter some of the stranger sides of Manchester’s food culture.
 From the colonial origins of Manchester’s tea shops and the Italian ice cream families of Little Italy to the birth of vegetarianism.
 This city is full to the brim with culinary curiosities.

 You’ll see how industry directly shaped the buildings and culinary culture around each area.
-It’s clear, however, that underlying the different exteriors of the places you visit is a common theme.
-Each establishment aims to do something seemingly simple to a really high standard, resulting in a varied but delicious menu.
+Underlying the different exteriors of the places you visit is a common sense of place and a very Mancunian palette.
+Each establishment aims to do something seemingly simple to a really high standard, resulting in a varied but delicious menu, with no nonsense.
 Vegetarian options are available at every stop and Rob takes into account any dietary requirements or allergies.